Coup in Myanmar: Nothing has changed

 After nearly 10 years of civilian rule under her leadership, Myanmar's various problems, which could not be resolved by Western publicity, were revived.
 First, armed groups in the northern states, now revived by military involvement in the ruling system, boosted drug and human trafficking.
 The military then resorted to genocide in Rakhine State under the pretext of a fictional story.
 On the other hand, lack of significant progress in the economy and a persistent gap between the rich and the poor caused the class conflict to remain the same as before.
 In fact, the election based on which the Westerners awarded the Nobel Prize to its winner only changed the appearance of the government.
 The situation somehow remained the same in the country.

 Perhaps the crisis of the Rohingya Muslim genocide could be seen as a turning point in the Western scandal in support of Myanmar's civilian government.
-While most human rights organizations broadcast the Rohingya genocide crisis in Myanmar with various documents, Suu Kyi safely traveled to countries who portray themselves as defenders of human rights and continued her policy of silence about the crisis.
+While most human rights organizations broadcast the Rohingya genocide crisis in Myanmar with various documents, Suu Kyi safely traveled to countries that portray themselves as defender of human rights and continued her policy of silence about the crisis.

 The brutal massacre of the people of Rakhine State was so evident that the Nobel laureates voiced protest and several people demanded that the prize be taken back from Suu Kyi, but again countries supporting her remained silent and said her party's victory deserved the Nobel Peace Prize and her politics were viewed in line with the implementation of democracy in Myanmar.